oktadev/okta-angular-schematics-example/README.md

 # Getting Started With Schematics

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to npm.
 Read [Use Angular Schematics to Simplify Your Life](https://developer.okta.com/blog/2019/02/13/angular-schematics) to see how this example was created.
+You can also [watch a screencast on YouTube](https://youtu.be/ANwZIt3Ni2s).

 **Prerequisites:** [Node.js 10](https://nodejs.org).